 The language of the beautiful game (just don’t mention the S-word)

-With the European Football Championships little more than a month away, if you are an England fan, you’d be forgiven for feeling a little concerned.
-England’s best player is suspended, the former captain is due to face trial in July, and the new manager has been in place for less than a week.
-If being reminded of this makes you sick as a parrot, you’re not alone – and you’d be using one of the many clichés with a long and glorious tradition in football, regardless of where your footballing loyalty lies.
+If being reminded of how long it is since your country won the World Cup makes you sick as a parrot, you’re not alone – and you’d be using one of the many clichés with a long and glorious tradition in football, regardless of where your footballing loyalty lies.

 Words of two halves